 What is the best secure messaging app?

-There’s a lot of messengers to choose from, but Signal is really your best bet, in terms of all-around reach, security, and features.
+There are a lot of messaging apps to choose from, but Signal is really your best bet, in terms of reach, security, and privacy-enabled features.
 WhatsApp may be used by more people, but its ties to Facebook are worrying.
 Jabber is certainly the most secure, but its reach and lack of features make it challenging for everyday use.